 - Student failed to meet SAP standards after their “Warning” semester and/or

-- Student exceeds the 150% Maximum Time Frame of program of
+- Student exceeds the 150% Maximum Time Frame of program of study.

 Students who have are ineligible and now have a cumulative GPA of at least 2.0 and a cumulative 67% of all attempted units or greater, may be reinstated automatically during evaluation period prior to exceeding the Maximum Time Frame.
 Reinstatement is not retroactive, and you will not receive aid for any semester that you are ineligible.

 Students who become ineligible may appeal their financial aid termination status.
 All students appealing must submit a complete Satisfactory Academic Progress Appeal packet to the Financial Aid Office with appropriate documentation by the deadlines listed below.
-Complete appeal packets are forwarded to the SAP Appeals Committee.
+Complete appeals are forwarded to the SAP Appeals Committee.
 Incomplete appeals will be returned to the student unprocessed.
 Students will be notified once a decision is made via the assigned Panther email.
 Appeals must be filed during the term of enrollment.
 Regulations prohibit students from appealing retroactively for prior terms.
 Any appeals evaluated after the semester deadline will not be eligible for aid for that term.
 To appeal, students must document the circumstance for not meeting SAP and must provide official documentation.

 Examples of extenuating circumstances that must be supported by documentation:

-Attach copy of death certificate or obituary|
+|Death of an immediate family member||Attach copy of death certificate or obituary|

 |Attach medical documentation confirming onset and duration of illness or condition|

-Attach medical and/or other documentation verifying the date and duration of the occurrence|
+|Accident or injury (Self, child, or parent)||Provide medical and/or other documentation verifying the date and duration of the occurrence|

-Attach documentation of insurance claims or other 3rd- party information and nature of disaster|
+|Victim of a crime or unexpected disaster that impacted student’s attendance||Provide documentation of insurance claims or other 3rd party information and nature of disaster|

-|Student made significant improvement during warning or probation status, completed a term of at least 6 units, with a minimum 2.00 GP and 67% completion rate OR if in terminated status student completed ONE term unaided and met term SAP of 2.00 and 67%||Only for students who significantly improved in prior semester.
+|Student made significant improvement during warning or probation status, completed a term of at least 6 units, with a minimum 2.00 GPA and 67% completion rate OR if in Ineligible status student completed ONE term unaided and met term SAP of 2.00 and 67%||Only for students who significantly improved in prior semester.
 Complete the Appeal process.
 Grades for preceding semester will be verified by the Financial Aid Office.
 Spring 2023 appeals may be submitted to the Financial Aid Office beginning January 9, 2023|